Uzebox/uzebox/kernel/videoMode748/M748_Manual.rst

 - Works with 8 x 8 pixel ROM, RAM or SPI RAM sourced sprite tiles or single pixels.
 Index 0 of the sprite tiles is transparent.

-- Blitter concept with VRAM restoring: for rendering sprites, blits are to be called placing sprites on the canvas like if it was a regular framebuffer.
+- Blitter concept with background restoring: for rendering sprites, blits are to be called placing sprites on the canvas like if it was a regular framebuffer.
 RAM tile allocation and related tasks are carried out by the sprite engine internally.
-The VRAM can be restored to its original contents after a frame's display to start a new render.
+The blits can be cleared by a simple operation to start a new render.

 - X and Y mirroring.

-- RAM tile usage can be controlled allowing the use of 1 to 64 RAM tiles.
+- RAM tile usage can be controlled allowing the use of 1 to 128 RAM tiles.

 - Can perform blits over the 4 bits per pixel row mode.
-It can cope with different tilesets on the same screen (allowing the use of more than 192 ROM tiles), and can use RAM tiles as well as targets (so it will blit normally over RAM tiles not allocated for sprites).
+It can cope with different tilesets on the same screen (allowing the use of more than 256 ROM tiles), and can use RAM tiles as well as targets (so it will blit normally over RAM tiles not allocated for sprites).